nipulgs/nipulgs.github.io/cv.md

 ## Educational Qualifications

+### University Grants Commission of India (July 2018 & July 2019)
+UGC-NET in Library and Information Science
+For Assistant Professor Only

 ### Sardar Patel University - Vallabh Vidyanagar 2013
 Master in Library and Information Science (M.LISc.)
 Grade: First Class with 7.16 (CGPA)